crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 away.
-If there is a single mixed provider, then everyone would know the path forward and be assured that the next step for that provider is only additive towards the end goals; not deprecation or removal of their contributions in favor of a temporary approach.
+If there is a single mixed provider, then everyone would know the path forward and be assured that the next step for that provider is only additive towards the end goals; not deprecation or removal of their contributions in favor of an approach that is not the end goal.

 ### Cross-resource References